what makes dogs itch other than fleas

 Best itch relief for dogs

-For yeast infections, apple cider often works well, as the yeast doesn't like acid.
+For yeast infections, apple cider vinegar often works well, as the yeast doesn't like acid.

 For more advice on how to prevent worms, read our article on how to be an eco-friendly pet owner.